 The Audit and Risk Committee also provides the Board with additional assurance regarding the reliability of financial information for inclusion in the financial statements.
 All members of the Audit and Risk Committee are independent non-executive directors.
-The members who served on the Audit and Risk Committee during the 2016 financial year were Michael Sistenich and Geoffrey Kempler (up to 30 November 2015 the members were: Tina McMeckan, Dominique Fisher and Russell Howard).
+The members who served on the Audit and Risk Committee during the 2017 financial year were Michael Sistenich and Geoffrey Kempler.

 The Audit and Risk Committee is also responsible for nomination of the external auditor and reviewing the adequacy of the scope and quality of the annual statutory audit and half-year statutory review.
 The Audit and Risk Committee Charter was reviewed in March 2016.
-It can be found on the Company's website (www. opthea.com.au) and contains the procedures for the selection, appointment and rotation of external audit engagement partners.
+It can be found on the Company's website (www.opthea.com.au) and contains the procedures for the selection, appointment and rotation of external audit engagement partners.